-Most 2003 one hundred dollar bills aren't very valuable.
-However star notes can sell for more money.
+Most 2006 one hundred dollar bills aren't valuable.
+However certain star notes can sell for a premium above their face value.
 Continue reading to learn more about these bills.

-The standard bills in circulated condition won't be worth more than their face value of $100.
-They will only sell for a premium in uncirculated condition.
-Star notes can sell for higher prices.
+These bills in circulated condition won't be worth more than their face value of $100.
+Only the 2006 series star notes issued from certain Federal Reverse Banks printed in Washington D.C. can sell for a premium in uncirculated condition.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare and thus more valuable.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.